-Issued: July 2019 Review: July 2024
+Issued: July 2023

-$\ \ \square$ Council staff only $\ \ \square$ School-based staff only $\ \ \boxtimes$ Council & School-based staff
+$\ \square$ Council staff only $\ \square$ School-based staff only $\ \boxtimes$ Council & School-based staff

-Version Key Changes Approved By July 2020 Reformatted and EAP details added DMT
+Version Key Changes Approved By July 2020 Reformatted and EAP details added DMT July 2023 Reference to the Protection from Redundancy (Pregnancy DMT and Family Leave) Act 2023 added

-This document may be reviewed and amended at any time and without consultation in response to legal requirements, in line with best practice or in response to an organisational requirement and where the changes do not affect the spirit or intent of the document.
+This document may be reviewed and amended at any time and without consultation in response to legal requirements or in response to an organisational requirement and where the changes do not reflect a fundamental change or affect the spirit or intent of the document.

 1. Policy Statement 1

 2. Scope of the Policy 1

 3. Definition of Redundancy 1

 4. Measures to Avoid Redundancy 2

 5. Notification to the Department for Business, Enterprise and Regulatory Reform 2

 6. Consultation 3

 7. Selection 4

 8. Suitable Alternative Employment 5

 9. Formal Notification of Redundancy 7

 10. Right of Appeal 8

 11. Compensation 8

 12. Withholding Redundancy Payments 8

 13. Continuity of Service 8

-14. Business Case/Approval Mechanism 9
+14. Business Case/Approval Mechanism g

-15. Employee Support and Advice 9
+15. Employee Support and Advice g

-App pendix 1: Statutory Redundancy Payments 11
+App pendix 1: Statutory Redundancy Payments 12

-App pendix 2: Inappropriate Redundancy Selection Criteria 12
+App pendix 2: Inappropriate Redundancy Selection Criteria 13

-App pendix 3a: Consultation Process 13
+App pendix 3a: Consultation Process 14

-App pendix 3b: Redundancy Procedure - Flowchart for School Based Staff 14
+App pendix 3b: Redundancy Procedure - Flowchart for School Based Staff 15

-App pendix 3c: Redundancy Procedure - Flowchart for Non School Based Staff 15
+App pendix 3c: Redundancy Procedure - Flowchart for Non School Based Staff 16

-App pendix 4a: Redundancy Selection Matrix 16
+App pendix 4a: Redundancy Selection Matrix 17

-App pendix 4b: Redundancy Selection Matrix (Manager's Guide) 21
+App pendix 4b: Redundancy Selection Matrix (Manager's Guide) 22

-adA pendix 5: Additional Guidance for Schools 26
+Apr pendix 5: Additional Guidance for Schools 27